Joystream/joystream/testnets/acropolis/storage-module.md

 #### Storage Providers

-Storage providers, as indicated above, are actor accounts (public keys) which have staked for the storage role.
+Storage providers, as indicated above, are actor accounts (public keys) which have staked for a storage tranche.
 The specs will treat these and storage nodes interchangeably, which may leave the impression that the runtime stores any information on where storage machines are to be contacted, such as IP addresses or host names.
 This is not true.